Centre for Historical Archaeology

 The Centre also supports dialogue in the discipline through the coordination of conferences and seminar series.
 We have held three successful postgraduate conferences that brought together research students examining topics in historical archaeology with a geographic range that included Australasia, Africa, Europe, the Americas, Britain, and Ireland.
 Our fourth conference ran in April 2013.

 Since 2008, we have also welcomed eleven international guest speakers.

-Our CHA lunchtime seminar series continues this year with the following speakers:
+Our final CHA lunchtime seminar for the semester:

 1st December, 2014, 12 pm, Ogden Lewis Seminar Suite 2: Chantal Bielmann, Community Archaeology in Action: The Case of Anstey's Big Dig